spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/gcs/_index.md

   auth login` if you have installed `gcloud` for the first time.

 * [A running Spinnaker instance](/docs/setup/install/).
-This guide shows you how to configure an existing one to accept GCS messages, and download the files referenced by the messages in your pipelines.
+This guide shows you how to configure an existing one to accept GCS messages and download the files referenced by the messages in your pipelines.

 * Artifact support [enabled](/docs/reference/artifacts/#enabling-artifact-support).

-At this point, we will configure Pub/Sub, and a GCS artifact account.
+At this point, we will configure Pub/Sub and a GCS artifact account.
 The Pub/Sub messages will be received by Spinnaker whenever a file is uploaded or changed, and the artifact account will allow you to download these where necessary.

 ## 1. Configure Google Pub/Sub for GCS

-Follow the [Pub/Sub configuration](/docs/setup/triggers/google/), in particular, pay attention to the [GCS section](/setup/triggers/google/#receiving-messages-from-google-cloud-storage-gcs) since this is where we'll be publishing our files to.
+Follow the [Pub/Sub configuration](/docs/setup/triggers/google/).
+In particular, pay attention to the [GCS section](/setup/triggers/google/#receiving-messages-from-google-cloud-storage-gcs) since this is where we'll be publishing our files to.